Sukii/academic-testing-llm/claude/claude-3-haiku/gravity1.md

-# If the earth is pulling the moon through graviational force, then how is it able to pull without a material like a thread connecting the two?
+# If the earth is pulling the moon through gravitational force, then how is it able to pull without a material like a thread connecting the two?

 This is a great question about the nature of gravitational force.
 The key thing to understand is that gravitational force does not require a physical connection or "material" like a thread between the two objects.